Anne Hathaway

 Views and Public Activism

-Anne Hathaway is an ardent advocate for women's and children's rights globally.
-She is particularly committed to combating child marriages and has embarked on missions to Kenya, Ethiopia, and other countries where this issue is especially pressing.
+Anne Hathaway is a passionate advocate for women's and children's rights around the world.
+She's particularly committed to fighting child marriage and has traveled on missions to Kenya, Ethiopia, and other countries where this issue is most urgent.

 The actress assists ailing children worldwide